YOGESH007-CODING/100-days-of-code/log.md

 ### Day 1: June 27, Monday

-**Today's Progress**: I've gone through many exercises on FreeCodeCamp.
+**Today's Progress**: I am starting the roadmap of odin project for becoming a full stack developer.

-**Thoughts** I've recently started coding, and it's a great feeling when I finally solve an algorithm challenge after a lot of attempts and hours spent.
+**Thoughts** I've know basic HTML,CSS and JS and working forward to upskill myself.

 **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)